Harrindy/VCMforPB/README.md

 The necessary files are "VCM.cpp" and "Functions.R".
 Please download these two files into the directory of your R or Rstudio, and use the following codes to source both of them.

+        library(Rcpp)
+        library(RcppArmadillo)
+        sourceCpp("VCM.cpp")
         source("Functions.R")

-The "VCM.cpp" file is sourced in "Function.R" automatically.
 Now you are ready to fit our varying-coefficient model.

 ## When indiviudal-level biomonitoring is used